ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.device-reminder/README.md

 # What is possible per device?
 - Notification at device start
-- Notification at the end of the process of the respective device
+- Notification at the end of the operation of the respective device
 - Telegram notification (multiple IDs are possible)
 - Alexa notification (multiple IDs are possible)
 - WhatsApp notification (multiple IDs are possible)
 - Pushover notification (multiple IDs are possible)
 - Email notification (multiple IDs are possible)
+- Signal notification (multiple IDs are possible)
+- Matrix notification (multiple IDs are possible)
-- Notifications can be created freely or also specified by an external script
+- Notifications can be created freely or can be specified by an external script
 - Data points with current status, live consumption and last sent status message to use values from this adapter in other scripts
 - Devices can be switched off on demand (also time delayed), if process was detected finished
 - Voice assistants can be temporarily disabled per datapoint